Innovation Factory awards $80,000 in cash and in-kind prizes at the eighth annual Synapse Life Science Competition

 Nine Ontario life science innovators were selected as finalists and formed teams with post-secondary students, the industry’s future professionals.
 Together, these teams participated in three months of intensive training, where they produced commercialization plans for their ventures and prepared for the showcase.

-Bisep Inc. was named the grand prize winner, taking home a prize of $35,000 in cash, $5,000 in-kind from Gowling WLG and $2,000 in-kind from BDO as well as a 1-year membership with Life Sciences Ontario as and the Hamilton Chamber of Commerce.
+ToeFX was named the grand prize winner, taking home a prize of $38,000 in cash, an in-kind legal package from Ridout & Maybee LLP, and a one-year membership with Life Sciences Ontario and the Hamilton Chamber of Commerce.

-PROVA Innovations took second place receiving $17,000 in cash, $5,000 in-kind from ShiftHealth and $2,000 in-kind from Bereskin & Parr, as well as a 1-year membership with Life Sciences Ontario as and the Hamilton Chamber of Commerce.
+Synmedix took second place receiving $15,000 in cash, an in-kind legal prize from Gowling WLG as well as a one-year membership with Life Sciences Ontario and the Hamilton Chamber of Commerce.

-Paradox Immunotherapeutics won the poster prize of $3,000 cash.
+Pathlogix won the “Quick Pitch” prize of $2,500 cash.